🔄

 No. PAH4 analyses complement heavy metal and microbiological controls.

-How do I verify a PAH4 analysis?
+How to verify a PAH4 analysis?

 Do all brands publish PAH4 analyses?